whole-tale/wt-design-docs/mockups/dataone-integration/README.md

 ## Proposal

-I propose DataONE search provides a way for users to register DataONE data into WholeTale in both the **Catalog** and **Landing Page** views.
+I propose DataONE Search provides a way for users to register DataONE data into WholeTale in both the **Catalog** and **Landing Page** views.

 To get data into WholeTale, WholeTale only needs to know the identifier because WholeTale already supports the DataONE API.
 A simple button "Add to WholeTale" on each **Landing Page** would be sufficient.